New Wichita Animal Shelter guideline put on hold after pushback

 It’s less lenient than before.

-The guideline says healthy animals will only be able to stay at the shelter by the due out date, which is 11 days after it arrives, unless a two day extension is given.
+The guideline says healthy animals will only be able to stay at the shelter by the due out date, which is eight days after the animal arrives, unless a two day extension is given.
 Animal shelter officials would evaluate and decide on those extensions.

 According to the policy guideline, the changes were put into place to avoid jeopardizing the increasing holding times that extend beyond state requirements.